mics-jusuE404/Code_Cellar/Differential_Analysis/README.md

 Differential RNA-seq analysis using the `edgeR` framework downstream of `salmon` and `tximport`.
 Expects `txi` from `tximport` plus design matrix and contrasts as inputs.
 Outputs the standard `topTags` from `edgeR` plus the offset-corrected CPMs (offsets that account for depth, composition bias and txlength from `tximport`).

 ## plotMA_custom:
-A wrapper to create MA-plots for pairwise comparison of count data.
+A wrapper to create MA-plots for pairwise comparison of count data based on average counts and log2FC.

 ## tximport:
 Short template script to summarize `salmon` quantifications to the gene level.

 ## volcano:
-Simple wrapper to create colored volcano plots providing a table with p-values and FCs.
+Simple wrapper to create colored volcano plots based on p-values and logFCs.